eiri/codenames/specs.md

 ### ToDo

-- room for game with a route
+- users list/presence
+- changes history
 - encrypt broker init and use a room pass as a key for decryption so there will be no need to use lambdas to secure api key